laravel-enso/charts/README.md

 ### Publishes

 - `php artisan vendor:publish --tag=charts-config` - the configuration file
-- `php artisan vendor:publish --tag=vue-components` - the VueJS components
+- `php artisan vendor:publish --tag=charts-assets` - the VueJS components
-- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS components, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS components, once a newer version is released, usually used with the `--force` flag
-- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released, can be used with the `--force` flag
+- `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released, usually used with the `--force` flag

 ### Notes

-The Chart builder will use the colors from `app/config/charts.php` (in that order) for the given data-sets.
+The Chart builder will use the colors from `app/config/enso/charts.php` (in that order) for the given data-sets.

 The [Laravel Enso Core](https://github.com/laravel-enso/Core) package comes with this package included.

-Depends on:
- - [VueComponents](https://github.com/laravel-enso/VueComponents) for the accompanying VueJS components

 <!--h-->
 ### Contributions